 - A FTP server

 - TiMOS image

 - A PC with a serial port and Hyperterminal

-- Cable that connects the console port of 7210 SAS-M to the serial port of PC
+- Cable that connects the console port of SAS-E to the serial port of PC

 - A network cable to connect the 7210 unit to the network

 Prepare the set up as shown in the diagram above.
-Ensure that the console settings are set as shown in Console Connection on page 65.

-When you are done, power on the 7210 SAS-M.
+When you are done, power on the 7210 SAS-E.